nahili-ansha/Personal_Telegram_Bot/README.md

   - Use the command /setdescription to set the bot's description.
   - Use the command /setabout to set the bot's about section.
   - Use the command /setuserpic to set the bot's profile picture.

+## Usage
+ 1. **Obtain API Token from BotFather:**

+  - After creating your bot, BotFather will provide an API token.
+Copy this token.
+2. Set API Token and user_name in Code:

+- In the code, replace 'TOKEN' with the API token you received from BotFather.
+- In the code, replace 'BOT_USERNAME' with the user_name you setted.

+3. Run the main.py File:
+   python main.py

 ## Project Structure
 main.py: The main script containing the code for the Telegram bot.